European stocks fall towards lowest since Feb as Greek debt talks falter

 By Alistair Smout and Sudip Kar-Gupta

-Volatility on the EuroSTOXX 50, or VSTOXX, rose by 2.6 points to 27.8 points, having hit 28 points for the first time since Greece’s election back in January.
+Volatility on the EuroSTOXX 50, or VSTOXX, rose by 2.4 points, having been as high as 28 points, its highest level since Greece’s election back in January.

 Germany’s EU commissioner said on Monday it was time to prepare for a “state of emergency” after talks collapsed at the weekend to rescue Greece from default and ejection from the euro.